mbellotti/hnews-data-filter/README.md

 hnews-data-filter
 =================

-Quick python script that filters hnews data exported from &lt;a href="hnews.phpfogapp.com">hnews.phpfogapp.com&lt;/a> for better analysis
+Quick python script that filters hnews data exported from <a href="hnews.phpfogapp.com">hnews.phpfogapp.com</a> for better analysis